IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/Murray_Gell-Mann" target="_blank">Murray Gell-Mann</a>

+>“The answer to the ancient question "Why is there something rather than nothing?" would then be that ‘nothing’ is unstable.”

+>“Intelligent creatures that evolved to live deep within the atmosphere of a gas giant planet could be deluded, for eons, into thinking that the Universe is an approximately homogeneous expanse of gas, filling a three-dimensional space, but featuring anisotropic laws of motion (which we would ascribe to the planet’s gravitational field).
+Are we human scientists comparably blinkered?”

+>“To put it crudely, theorists can be tempted to think along the lines “If people as clever as us haven’t explained it, that’s because it can’t be explained – it’s just an accident.”
+I believe there are at least two important regularities among standard model parameters that do have deeper explanations, namely the unification of couplings and the smallness of the QCD θ parameter.
+There may well be others.”

+>“It is delightful in itself when we are able to interpret features of the present as signs confirming our understanding of the past.”

+― <a href="https://en.wikipedia.org/wiki/Frank_Wilczek" target="_blank">Frank Wilczek</a>

+>“Remarkably, the building of the Standard Model — the theory of how particles and forces interact — was the success of the conservatives.
+It required no revolution at the foundational level.
+Normal physics, the kind that goes on experiment after experiment, produced the Standard Model.”

+― <a href="https://en.wikipedia.org/wiki/David_Gross" target="_blank">David Gross</a>

+>“On your way towards becoming a bad theoretician, take your own immature theory, stop checking it for mistakes, don't listen to colleagues who do spot weaknesses, and start admiring your own infallible intelligence.”

+― <a href="https://en.wikipedia.org/wiki/Gerard_%27t_Hooft" target="_blank">Gerard 't Hooft</a>

 >“I don't think that any physicist would have been clever enough to have invented string theory on purpose...
 Luckily, it was invented by accident.”

 >“String theory is extremely attractive because gravity is forced upon us.
 All known consistent string theories include gravity, so while gravity is impossible in quantum field theory as we have known it, it is obligatory in string theory.”